Content Creation

 However, LinkedIn has made some small changes to how drafts and scheduled posts work.

-Now, you can preview what’s scheduled to be posted on your account.
+Now, you can preview your post before it's posted on your account.

 Although the visibility isn’t perfect yet, LinkedIn has been gradually improving it.